Audio Branding: The Hidden Gem

 Voice overs are what I love (I've been doing this over 15 years full time now) - but I also want to do my best to raise all boats for those of us who work in sound.
 Audio shouldn't be the after thought in a production - and it often is.
 It's unfortunate - because paying attention to the sound early on - making it equally as important as the visuals - can make a so so production into something truly outstanding - because it'll reach us on a deep, emotional level.
 (You think I'm making this up?
 Try watching a movie without the sound on and see how emotionally invested you are in what's happening on the screen.
 Not much, am I right?
 I'm not a horror fan.
 If I turn off the sound on a horror movie, I can watch it just fine. 😉 )

 As always, if you have questions for my guest, you’re welcome to reach out through the links in the show notes.
-If you have questions for me, visit audiobrandingpodcast.com where you’ll find a lot of ways to get in touch.
-Plus, subscribing to the newsletter will let you know when the new podcasts are available along with other interesting bits of audio-related news.
+If you have questions for me, visit audiobrandingpodcast.com, where you’ll find a lot of ways to get in touch.
+Plus, subscribing to the newsletter will let you know when the new podcasts are available, along with other interesting bits of audio-related news.
 And if you’re getting some value from listening, the best ways to show your support are to share this podcast with a friend and leave an honest review.
-Both those things really help – and I’d love to feature your review on future podcasts.
+Both those things really help, and I’d love to feature your review on future podcasts.
 You can leave one either in written or in voice format from the podcast’s main page.
 I would so appreciate that.

-(0:00:00) – The Power of Audio in Advertising
+(00:00) – The Emotional Power of Sound

-(0:13:02) – The Evolution of Radio Advertising
+(11:46) – The Evolution of Audio Technology

 Episode Summary